 Lebanon’s Main Chance

-The 45th president’s son-in-law marks the moment of opportunity that has opened by Israel’s smiting of Hezbollah’s leadership.
+The 45th president’s son-in-law marks the moment of opportunity that has been opened by Israel’s smiting of Hezbollah’s leadership.

 How about this — a Nobel Prize in Peace for Prime Minister Netanyahu and the Jewish state?
 The idea glimmers in the wake of the confirmation that Hassan Nasrallah perished in the attack on Hezbollah’s headquarters at Beirut.
 It would mark how Israel under Mr. Netanyahu’s leadership has set the stage for the liberation of Lebanon, its restoration as a modern free market country, and the opening of the road to peace in the Levant.

-That moment of opportunity is the theme of a post on X.com by President Trump’s son-in-law, Jared Kushner, the architect of the Abraham Accords.
+That moment of opportunity is the theme of a post on X.com by President Trump’s son-in-law, Jared Kushner, an architect of the Abraham Accords.
 The opportunity has been only glancingly made in the wake of the attack that claimed Nasrallah’s life.
 Yet it was — one can see in hindsight — the key point in Mr. Netanyahu’s speech at the United Nations, even as he knew Israeli F-15s were about to make their historic strike.

 What Mr. Netanyahu said was that he’d come to the UN “to speak for the truth — and here’s the truth: Israel seeks peace.
 Israel yearns for peace.
 Israel has made peace and will make peace again.”
 That is the chance that has now been opened up after the smiting of Hezbollah’s chain of command and the decimation of Hamas’s.
 Mr. Kushner calls September 27 “the most important day in the Middle East since the Abraham Accords breakthrough.”